FME Version

 FME Memory Configuration

-At the start of the translation, FME determines the amount of memory available to it and plans how to use that memory to give optimum performance.
+At the start of the translation, FME determines the amount of memory available and plans how to use that memory to give optimum performance.
 Two lines in the log file indicate these plans:

 INFORM|FME Configuration: Start freeing memory when the process exceeds 71.99 GB INFORM|FME Configuration: Stop freeing memory when the process is below 53.99

-Note that this refers to virtual memory (the system's own mix of physical memory and disk space).
-In the above example, FME plans to use as many resources as required, up to a limit of 71.99GB.
-At that point, it will carry out its own swapping, moving data out of memory and onto the temporary disk folder.
+Note that this refers to virtual memory (the system's mix of physical memory and disk space).
+In the above example, FME plans to use as many resources as required, up to a limit of 71.99 GB.
+At that point, it will swap, moving data out of memory and onto the temporary disk folder.

 Optimizing Memory Usage